kellim/hangman-api/README.md

     - Method: PUT
     - Parameters: urlsafe_game_key
     - Returns: StringMessage
     - Description: Cancels game by deleting it from the datastore and returns the message "Game has been cancelled!" if successful.
 Will raise a NotFoundException if the Game does not exist.
 If the Game is already over, it cannot be cancelled and it will return the message "Failed to cancel: Game already over!"

  - **get_user_rankings**
     - Path: 'scores/user-rankings'
     - Method: GET
     - Parameters: number_of_results (optional)
     - Returns: UserRankingForms
     - Description: Returns a list of ranked users (who have completed at least one game) with up to `number_of_results` results.
-The user with the highest ranking will be listed first, and the list will continue in descending order of ranked users.
+The user with the highest ranking will be listed first, the user with the second highest ranking will be listed second, and so on.

  - **get_game_history**
     - Path: 'game/history/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
     - Returns: StringMessage
     - Description: Returns a list of Turn History for the game as the message, which for each turn includes the guess, result, and the word guessed so far with blanks (dashes) for letters yet to be guessed.
 Will raise a NotFoundException if the Game does not exist or the Game is new and has no history yet.

 ##Models Included:
  - **User**
     - Stores unique user_name and (optional) email address as well as some stats to determine user rankings.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.